-Italy took steps forward in opening and strengthening its stakeholder consultation process through establishing the Open Government Forum.
-While commitments addressed priority topics such as FOIA, lobbying, and open data, the majority of commitments have seen limited progress.
+Italy improved its stakeholder consultation process by establishing the Open Government Forum.
+While commitments in the third action plan address priority topics such as Freedom of Information Act, lobbying, and open data, most commitments have seen limited progress.
 Focusing on fewer, stronger reforms could improve the ambition and implementation of the next action plan.